Nice Côte d'Azur's undeniable assets have been seducing and inspiring millions of visitors every year for decades. Nothing is missing here!

 The capital of the Côte d'Azur offers cyclists a welcome, rental services and adapted equipment.
 Cycling along the Baie des Anges for miles around, crossing the tourist centre at your own pace and letting yourself be charmed by the panorama and the rich heritage of Nice, a green Mediterranean city, is a little-known but memorable experience.
 The rest of the metropolis also offers an infinite variety of walks and hikes by bicycle, mountain bike or electrically assisted mountain bike.

---> From 27 to 31 August, the Nice Côte d'Azur Metropolan area will be in the spotlight as it will host the start and finish of the first two stages of the 107th edition of the legendary Tour de France.
-The third stage will also start from Nice.
+--> In August 2020, the Nice Côte d'Azur Metropolan area has been in the spotlight as it hosted the start and finish of the first two stages of the 107th edition of the legendary Tour de France.
+The third stage also started from Nice.
 By hosting the Grand Départ of the Tour de France 2020, the Nice Côte d'Azur Metropolis continues to write its cycling history, which began in 1906 with the first visit of the Grande Boucle.

 Planned: A new 261-kilometer route is announced for 2021.
 It will enable electric mountain bikes to tackle the 7,000 m difference in altitude between the mountain resort of Auron and the mythical Promenade des Anglais.
 After passing through 16 charming villages and over the impressive Bonette Pass (the highest in Europe), cycling fans will certainly appreciate a dip in the Big Blue!